-Average rent for a studio/efficiency apartment: $1600 and up.
+Average rent for a studio apartment: $2000 and up.

 Georgetown is divided into two areas known as East Village (east of Wisconsin Ave NW) and West Village (west of Wisconsin Ave NW).
 Both areas are primarily dominated by historic Georgian, Federal or Victorian townhouses.
 There are also a few condominiums scattered around the neighborhood.

-When searching for housing, keep in mind that the area north of M Street NW and west of Wisconsin Ave NW is near Georgetown University.
-The closer to school, the louder it gets during the weekends.
+When searching for housing, keep in mind that the area north of M Street and west of Wisconsin Ave is near Georgetown University.
+The closer to school, the louder it gets during weekends.
 Also, you will have a few drunks heading home from the bars.

-Finding street parking in Georgetown is difficult, specially on the weekends.
-Most condominiums and apartment buildings do not provide parking for residents, leaving the very limited street options.
+Finding street parking in Georgetown is difficult, specially on weekends.
+Most condominiums and apartment buildings do not provide private parking for residents, leaving very limited street options.
 Only 20 percent of Georgetown's properties offer some type of reserved parking space for the owner.
-According to residents, sometimes you need to circle a few blocks for 5 minutes to find a parking space.
-However, residents are always able to park within 2 blocks of their house.

 Nightlife & Restaurants

+Georgetown is bustling with shoppers and tourists on weekends, and then at night the restaurants and bars get going.
 Wisconsin Ave NW and M Street NW are packed with cafes and restaurants ranging from fast food to white tablecloth.
-On the weekends, Georgetown is bustling with shoppers and tourists, and then at night the restaurants and bars get going.
 If you are looking for an upscale urban lounge, a low-key hangout, or a sophisticated jazz club, Georgetown has it.